ethereum/go-ethereum/docs/_clef/Rules.md

 * Assuming the call returns "Approve", request is signed.

-There are five possible outcomes from the ruleset engine that are handled in different ways:
+There are three possible outcomes from the ruleset engine that are handled in different ways:

 | Return value      |    Action                                 |